PayEx/PayEx.Checkout.Documentation/readme.md

 This boots up a VM, gets the needed dependencies (listed in the native step below) and maps the VMs `/vagrant` to the root of the repository
 * `vagrant ssh`
 * `cd /vagrant/docs`
-* `make html`
+* `mkdocs build`
-* The documentation will be created in the /docs/build/html directory on your host machine.
+* The documentation will be created in the /vagrant/site directory on your host machine.

 #### Native
 * Install `python` and `python-pip`
-* Install sphinx with `pip install sphinx`
-* Install the markdown parser with `pip install recommonmark`
+* Install mkdocs with `pip install mkdocs`
-* Run `make.bat html` from the docs directory.
+* Run `mkdocs build` from the root directory.
-* The documentation will be created in the /docs/build/html directory of the repository.
+* The documentation will be created in the /site directory of the repository.